count-null/kraken-auto-stack/README.md

   "buy": "XBT"
 },
 ```

-Sell ETH for XBT.
-Sell all of it.
+e.x.
+Sell STORJ for BTC.
+Keep at least 50 USD worth of STORJ at all times.
 ```
 "STORJ": {
   "minBalance": 50,